-The Wash Your Hands campaign, will launch in-conjunction with Global Handwashing Day on October 15, to reinforce healthy habits within the community.
-The campaign is sponsored by Warren County Water District, Simpson County Water District, Butler County Water System and the Barren River District Health Department.
+The Wash Your Hands campaign, launches in-conjunction with Global Handwashing Day on October 15, to reinforce healthy habits within the community.
+The annual campaign is sponsored by Simpson County Water District, Warren County Water District, Butler County Water System and the Barren River District Health Department.
 This community wide Wash Your Hands campaign brings attention to proper handwashing in an effort to keep our community healthy.

-“The Barren River District Health Department works to help our communities stay at their optimal health and we are always eager to form partnerships with other organizations that are interested in promoting healthy lifestyles – that’s why this alliance with Warren, Simpson and Butler Water has proven to be successful in the past.
-As always, our outreach is stronger when we band together,” stated Ashley Lillard, Barren River District Health Department Community Health Promotion Director.
+“The Barren River District Health Department works to help our communities stay at their optimal health and we are always eager to form partnerships with other organizations that are interested in promoting healthy lifestyles – that’s why this alliance with Simpson, Warren and Butler Water has proven to be successful in the past.
+Our outreach is stronger when we band together and is even more important during a pandemic,” stated Ashley Lillard, Barren River District Health Department Director for Population Health.

 The wash your hands campaign provides free mirror clings for schools, daycares, businesses and other organizations to use in their facilities.
 According to the Centers for Disease Control and Prevention, handwashing is the single most important thing we can do to keep from getting sick and spreading illness to others.

-To receive free mirror clings/posters for your school/daycare, business or organization stop by the offices of Warren County Water District, Simpson County Water District, Butler County Water System or the Barren River District Health Department.
+To receive free mirror clings/posters for your school/daycare, business or organization stop by the offices of Simpson County Water District, Warren County Water District, Butler County Water System or the Barren River District Health Department.

-The Simpson County Water District promotes education in the water supply field by offering an annual scholarship to a graduating high school senior.
-Hunter Owens of Franklin-Simpson High School was presented with a $1,000 scholarship to Western Kentucky University for the 2019-2020 academic year at the school’s award program held on May 8.
+The Simpson County Water District promotes education in the water supply field by offering an annual scholarship.
+Elsa Humphrey of Franklin-Simpson High School was awarded a $1,000 scholarship to Western Kentucky University for the 2022-2023 academic year at the awards program held May 11.